 Under privacy and data protection legislation, TfL is only allowed to use personal information if we have a proper reason or 'legal basis' to do so.
 In the case of Wi-Fi connection data, our 'legal ground' for processing this data is:

 To ensure our approach to the collection of Wi-Fi connection data is appropriate, we completed two data protection impact assessments.
 We carried out an assessment for the pilot and a new assessment before we began collecting depersonalised Wi-Fi data from all stations with free Wi-Fi.
 Both assessments followed our formal TfL governance and project management processes.
 We will continue to keep the latest data protection impact assessment under review, preparing revised versions where necessary.

 We take the privacy of our customers very seriously.
 A range of policies, processes and technical measures are in place to control and safeguard access to, and use of, Wi-Fi connection data.
 Anyone with access to this data must complete TfL's privacy and data protection training every year.

 Individual depersonalised device Wi-Fi connection data is accessible only to a controlled group of TfL employees.
 Aggregated data developed by combining depersonalised data from many devices may be shared with other TfL departments and external bodies.
 Aggregated data will include counts of numbers of devices, rather than data containing pseudonymised MAC addresses.

-Please refer to the guidance above on how to choose not to provide your device's Wi-Fi connection data.
+Please also refer to the guidance above on how to choose not to provide your device's Wi-Fi connection data.